 How long do dental implants last?

 Dental implants are known for lasting an incredibly long time once they are placed.
 Unlike dental bridges and dentures, which have an average lifespan of 10 and 7 years respectively, dental implants can last between 25 years and a lifetime!
 As long as you practice daily oral care and visit our office regularly for checkups and cleanings, your dental implants will withstand the test of time with relative ease.

 Not necessarily.
 It truly depends on what the patient wants first and foremost.
 However, we highly encourage you to consider dental implants even if you are missing several or all the teeth in your smile.
 After all, with a few strategically placed dental implants, you can receive a denture that is customized to specifically fit on top of dental implants.
 This provides a far more reliable fit, the restorative benefits that come with dental implants (i.e., stronger biting force, better esthetics), and a long-term solution that dentures cannot.

 One of the most notable benefits of choosing dental implants to replace teeth is the ability to eat all the foods you used to enjoy.
 That includes tougher foods like apples, nuts, steak, beef jerky, and just about anything that you would likely struggle to eat if you only had dentures or dental bridges.
 Since implants stimulate the bone inside of your jaw, you can regain your biting force and chew the foods you enjoy with confidence.

 How do dental implants stay in the body?

 Dental implants consist of a titanium post, which acts as the replacement tooth root.
-This root is the component that literally binds and integrates with your organic bone and soft tissue.
-Since other methods do not rely on this process, known as osseointegration, you cannot expect the same reliability from them like you can from dental implants.
+This root is the component that binds and integrates with your organic bone and soft tissue.
+Since other methods do not rely on this process, known as osseointegration, you cannot expect the same reliability from them as you can from dental implants.
 After the implant is placed, Dr. Stoddard will make sure that it is healing properly and fully before placing a restoration on top.

 What is the success rate for dental implants?